 Android 9 GSIs include the following major changes from earlier GSIs:

-• Merges GSI and emulator.
-GSIs are built from the system images of emulator products, for example, aosp_arm64 and aosp_x86.
+- Merges GSI and emulator.
+GSIs are built from the system images of emulator products, for example,

-• VNDK enforcement.
+- VNDK enforcement.
 In Android 8.1, VNDK was optional.
-Starting from Android 9, VNDK is mandatory, so BOARD_VNDK_VERSIONmust be set.
+Starting from Android 9, VNDK is mandatory, so

-• Compatible system property.
-Android 9 enables the access check for a compatible system property (PRODUCT_COMPATIBLE_PROPERTY_OVERRIDE := true).
+must be set. - Compatible system property.
+Android 9 enables the access check for a compatible system property (

 Android 9Keymaster changes